Our mission is to deepen understanding and nurture discipleship

-The Maxwell Institute Press publishes a variety of scholarly journals and books.
-Titles focus on the Book of Mormon (including the biannual Journal of Book of Mormon Studies), the Bible and the ancient world (including the annual Studies in the Bible and Antiquity), Mormon studies (including the annual Mormon Studies Review), and on Middle Eastern texts.
+The Institute publishes a variety of scholarly journals and books in subjects related it its work.
+Our titles focus on the Book of Mormon (including the biannual Journal of Book of Mormon Studies), the Bible and the ancient world (including the annual Studies in the Bible and Antiquity), Mormon studies (including the annual Mormon Studies Review), and on Middle Eastern texts.

-Maxwell Institute Press books are sometimes published jointly with other presses, including BYU Press, and many are distributed by the University of Chicago Press.
+Our books sometimes carry the BYU Press imprint or are published jointly with other presses.
+Many are distributed by the University of Chicago Press.